 It is not possible to determine with certainty the specific type of dinosaurs that made the tracks at Moenave but experts have made educated guesses.
 Fossils of Dilophosaurus wetherilli have been found nearby and they would match the time period and size of many of the footprints at Moenave.
 Fans of the Jurassic Park movies may remember the Dilophosaurus as being shown to expand its neck frills and spit sticky venom, capabilities that there is no actual evidence of the dinosaur having.
 In actuality, the Dilophosaurus was much larger than portrayed in the Hollywood blockbusters, reaching sizes of up to 23 feet in length and weighing around 880 pounds, the largest known land predator in North America in its time.

 Today the site has no official designation or protection.
-Handmade signs along the highway direct travelers a few hundred yards down a bumpy dirt road to a parking area where some local Navajo people have set up small jewelry booths.
-Visitors are free to wander among the dinosaur tracks on their own but the vendors there also offer guided tours for a small donation where some of the better-preserved tracks will be pointed out for you.
+Handmade signs along the highway direct travelers a few hundred yards down a bumpy dirt road to a parking area where local Navajo people have set up small jewelry booths.
+Visitors are free to wander among the dinosaur tracks on their own but many of the vendors also offer guided tours for a small donation where some of the better-preserved tracks will be pointed out for you.

 Know Before You Go

 Taking a guided tour from one of the vendors at the site is not necessary, but highly recommended.
 Keep in mind that though entertaining, the information they give may not be 100 percent scientifically accurate.
 Donations are highly encouraged as it helps preserve the site.